Understanding food labels

 Tallow

-How to tell if a packaged food is a healthy option
+How to tell if a packaged food or drink is a healthy option

-For a quick guide to the healthiness of packaged foods, use our simple guide.
+For a quick guide to the healthiness of packaged foods and drinks, use our simple guide.
 These numbers are not the only important thing, but they’re a good place to start.

 OK sometimes |